The cOunseling Team

 Ms. Schmunk leads a number of counseling group meetings for boys, which help boys to open up about their life situations.

 For students who are gay, bi-sexual, or questioning their sexuality.
 This is an extremely confidential group that meets when needed.
 This group evolved several years ago to support students who might want to talk to other boys who are gay, bi-sexual, or questioning their sexuality.

+As needed, support groups in specialized areas are created such as grief counseling, grade reclassification, injury and recovery, as well as affinity groups.
 The department also helps boys returning from programs abroad to transition back into the Belmont Hill community, and plays a role in supporting boys who are new to the School community.